sarthakgarg07/Google_Calendar_Clone/README.md

 - **Hot reload lag**: ensure you run `npm run dev` (not `next dev --turbo`) because Turbopack is disabled for this assignment.

 ---

-Built with ❤️ to mirror Google Calendar’s feel while keeping the stack approachable and well-documented.
-Let me know if you need a walkthrough of any architectural decision.
 # Google_Calendar_Clone